DanielMSussman/simpleCppTreesitterTools.nvim/README.md

 A third command, `CreateDerivedClass` creates a new header file with a class which derives from the current class.
 Virtual functions (or, optionally, only pure virtual functions) in the current class are added as members of the derived class.

 Finally, probably most usefully, I've tried to write the code here that it's easy to understand how I'm writing treesitter queries, how I'm parsing them, and how I'm then wrangling those parsed results into my desired results.
-That's all just a way of saying "this code is not that sophisticated, because I'm not that sophisticated, so it shouldn't be too bad to follow along."
+I summarized some tips [here](/doc/queriesParsingAndProcessingMatches.md).

 ## Installation and Configuration